alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/IGV_Transcript.png">
 </center>

-I manually updated my **IRGSP-1.0_IGVlocs.csv** spreadsheet to include the associated transcript IDs.
+I manually updated my **IRGSP-1.0_IGVlocs.csv** spreadsheet to include these associated transcript IDs.

 <center>
 <img src="Output/Figures/After_Annotation.png">
 </center>

 It's important to note that sometimes genomes are not as well-annotated as you want them to be.
-A genomic region may not have any associated transcript annotations, or maybe the annotation for a particular gene doesn't look quite right.
+A genomic region may not have any associated transcript annotations, or the annotation for a particular gene may not look exactly right.
 For example, the transcript for OsPSY5 (Os11t0600600-01) contains a single exon.
 When we compare this annotation to the Kitaake OsPSY5 transcript (OsKitaake11g189000), this seems to be inaccurate.

 <center>
 <img src="Output/Figures/Nipponbare_OsPSY5.png">